yusufrhacking/Unit-2---Week-3---Objects/ReadMe.md

 ### Bowser
 <img src="https://user-images.githubusercontent.com/7291792/187090817-9c0523ad-2e40-4760-8f93-b92516b64b7f.png" width=200/>
 A game designer sends you an email for a game element with this story:
 Your character walks down a long hallway into a room.
 They see shadows on the walls in the room.
-On the floor is text telling them to "stand here" and a dot on the floor marking the spot.
-And then, when they stand on the dot, it triggers an event: the shadows disperse and resolve into text that gives them a clue to a puzzle on how to leave the room.
+On the floor is text telling them to "stand here" and a dot or "X" marking the spot.
+And then, when they stand on the marked spot, it triggers an event: the shadows disperse and resolve into text that gives them a clue to a puzzle on how to leave the room.
 <br/><br/>

 Assets: use the provided 3D Text models in Assets > Art > 3D Models as your text object(s)